maciej-ka/learning-notes/react.md

 traditional server programming, like:
 Ruby, PHP, Elixir

+we can define them in app/actions/
+but we can also define them outside app/
+(because only client routes have to be in app/)

 #### firebase cloud functions
 serverless functions
 this is close to api route in Next.js